jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/40_composing_generators.md

 <style class='before-speaker-note'></style>

-Here are some generators for testing the card game of "Hearts," which uses a standard 52-card deck of playing cards.
-Some of the generators listed below are built from random card generator, `Gen<Card> cardGen` in C# or `(s/gen ::card)`.
+* Here are some generators for testing the card game of "Hearts," which uses a standard 52-card deck of playing cards.
+* Some of the generators listed below are built from random card generator, `Gen<Card> cardGen` in C# or `(s/gen ::card)`.
+* Let's go through this list in order.

 <style id='combinators' class='before-alternating-table'></style>